 Equine Medicine

 Equine veterinarians specialize in horse care.
 This includes diagnosing and treating diseases, injuries, and conditions specific to horses.
-Equine vets often work with racehorses, competition horses, and farm animals.
+Equine vets usually work with racehorses, competition horses, and farm animals.

 Feline Medicine

 Vets who specialize in feline medicine focus exclusively on cats' health.
-These cat veterinarians have a deep understanding of feline-specific diseases, conditions, and behavioral issues.
-They can handle routine care and complex conditions such as kidney disease, diabetes, and hyperthyroidism in cats.
+These cat veterinarians focus on feline-specific diseases, conditions, and behavioral issues.

 Gastroenterology

-Veterinary gastroenterologists treat digestive tract conditions, such as IBD, liver disease, and pancreatitis.
+These veterinarians treat digestive tract issues, including IBD and liver disease.
 They work to identify causes of symptoms like chronic vomiting, diarrhea, and weight loss.
 Treatment might include dietary changes, medication, or even surgery for complex cases.

 General Practice

-General practitioners are veterinarians who provide comprehensive care for animals.
+General practitioners are veterinarians who provide all-around care for animals.
 Their services include preventive care, diagnostics, treatment, and surgery.

 Internal Medicine